Threat Model — infrabroker¶

 | Signer/operator compromise | Out of scope — trusted root |

 The credential-custody story is strong and complete.
 The action-control story is strong for one-shot and weaker for sessions because per-command filtering is broker-enforced, not host-enforced.
-Closing gaps #1 and #3 would be the highest-value security investments.
+Closing gaps #1 (the designed "sealed exec" control above, #144) and #3 would be the highest-value security investments.